chipit24/fade-props/README.md

 #### Running the demo

-Clone the repository and `cd` into it, run `npm i` to install all dependencies, then run `npm start` to start the webpack dev server.
+Clone the repository and `cd` into it, run `npm i` (or `yarn install`) to install all dependencies, then run `npm start` to start the webpack dev server.
 Visit `http://localhost:8080` in your browser to view the demo.

 Any contributions and feedback are welcome.